Family CHARACIDAE Subfamily STEVARDIINAE Gill 1858 [no common name]

 Lophiobrycon Castro, Ribeiro, Benine & Melo 2003 lophio, from lóphos (Gr. λόφος), mane, crest or tuft, referring to uniquely elongate and crest-shaped adipose fin of mature males; brycon, generalized term used in generic names of many characiform fishes, derived from brýchō (Gr. βρύχω), to bite, gnash teeth or eat greedily, originally an allusion to fully toothed maxillae

-Lophiobrycon weitzmani Castro, Ribeiro, Benine & Melo 2003 in honor of American ichthyologist Stanley H. Weitzman (1927–2017), National Museum of Natural History, Smithsonian Institution (Washington, D.C.), for his “seminal” work on the systematics of neotropical characiformes, particularly the subfamily Glandulocaudinae (now subsumed into Stevardiinae)
+Lophiobrycon weitzmani Castro, Ribeiro, Benine & Melo 2003 in honor of American ichthyologist Stanley H. Weitzman (1927–2017), National Museum of Natural History, Smithsonian Institution (Washington, D.C.), for his “seminal” work on the systematics of Neotropical characiformes, particularly the subfamily Glandulocaudinae (now subsumed into Stevardiinae)

 Markiana Eigenmann 1903iana (L.), belonging to: Eigenmann’s friend and teacher, Edward Lawrens Mark (1847–1946), head of Harvard University’s zoology department, where Eigenmann studied